What to Expect when Teaching 3rd Graders

 I always LOVED third grade and got pretty good at it, just like anything in life that you have the opportunity to do over and over again.
 Of course, no two years were the same, but as I was growing in instructional best practices, I was gaining peace of mind knowing what to expect and that was quite a gift.

-Now that I work with new teachers, one question I get asked often is…”what’s it like to teach ?
+Now that I work with new teachers, one question I get asked often is…”what’s it like to teach [insert grade level]?
 “Every time I find myself repeating an answer to a question, I realize I need to publish a blog post about it because that means there are probably people out there wondering the same thing.
 With new teachers, I try my best to help them visualize their year prior to embarking on it so that they can begin the problem solving process before they are in the moment.
 This helps ease fears and eliminate the “freeze” moment in front of students.

 In efforts to help anyone embarking on teaching third grade visualize what the year may hold, I compiled a list of expectations based on my own personal experience.